 Welcome to Monochrome Imaging Servies

 Specializing in the conversion of Sony mirror less cameras to monochrome (B&W) by removing the Color Filter Array (CFA) from the digital sensor, also known as sensor de-bayering.
 I can also convert these cameras to be sensitive to IR light, either Full Spectrum, or at a given wavelength of your choice.
+You can also opt for a bare sensor monochrome conversion for use with wide angle range finder lenses.

 I am proud to now offer conversion services for the Sony Mark II and Mark III series of cameras.
 I have converted both the a7R II, and the a7R III to monochrome.
 Sample images can be seen in the sample galleries menu above.
 I have also converted the RX1 series of cameras as well.